Slice and Bake Cookies - made 6 ways

 The same base cookie dough is used in each one of these flavors.
 Depending on what type of cookie you want to make, you'll add in a few extra mix-ins to the base cookie dough.

 - Almond flour - This is the base of the sugar cookie dough.
-I don't recommend substituting with another dough.
+I don't recommend substituting with another flour.

 - Tapioca flour - Helps cut the density of the almond flour and allows the dough to be pliable enough to work with your hands.
 If needed, arrowroot starch is a good substitute.